Book marketing is an extremely important part of a self-publisher’s success. But it can also be confusing.

 TOOLS I USE FOR EACH STEP

 This is an easy-to-use software that helps authors validate their book ideas by giving them profitable kindle niches and keywords to target.
 It also helps with AMS ads and selecting categories.
 It works on both Mac and PC.
-KDP Rocket will help you by telling you how much money other books are making, how many people type a keyword phrase into Amazon per month, and how competitive it is.
+Publisher Rocket will help you by telling you how much money other books are making, how many people type a keyword phrase into Amazon per month, and how competitive it is.
 Check it out here.

 Scrivener is a must for any serious writer.
 Sure you can write a book using Microsoft Word, however, Scrivener was designed by authors for authors.
 It has multiple features that help boost productivity AND help you organize/layout your book.
 Check out my complete review on Scrivener and my side-by-side comparison of Word vs Scrivener.
 Also, if you act now, you can get a 20% scrivener discount as well.